-Below, I’ll break down the latest NFL MVP odds movement and why Murray and Prescott should be the co-favorites for odds to win NFL MVP.
+Below, I’ll break down the latest NFL MVP odds movement and why Rodgers should be the favorite for odds to win NFL MVP.

 For now, here are the top 15 players listed at BetMGM for NFL MVP odds — you can find the full list of candidates at the sportsbook.

 These are the current odds to win the 2021 NFL MVP, per BetMGM.